-Interviews were organized with 5 professionals from the VET sector and industry in the fields of design, innovation and graphic design.
+Interviews were organized with 2 professionals from the VET sector and industry in the fields of design, innovation and graphic design and advertising production.

 Analysis of their responses highlights the following main aspects:

 Question No. 1: In your professional work, how do you use design thinking to tackle and solve complex problems?